 The RF mount uses a 3-tab bayonet design, just like the EF mount.
 While the two designs are similar, the tabs are positioned so that lenses cannot be inadvertently mounted on non-compatible cameras.

-Along with a new mount come new lens and body caps and the RF caps unsurprisingly sport a more-modern appearance than the older EF models.
-Both of the RF caps are slightly wider than the respective EF caps with the lens mount cap receiving a more substantial upgrade, featuring a robust double wall design.
-Modestly annoying is that the RF caps mount in only a single orientation vs. the EF caps' three, requiring a bit more care when installing the cap.
-RF mount and body caps fit EF models, but the RF bayonet mount tab positions preclude EF mount and body caps from mounting on RF lenses.
+Along with a new mount come new lens mount (rear) and camera body caps and the RF caps unsurprisingly sport a more-modern appearance than the older EF models.
+Both of the RF mount caps are slightly wider than the respective EF caps with the lens mount cap receiving the more substantial upgrade, featuring a robust double wall design.
+Modestly annoying is that the RF rear lens mount caps install in only a single orientation vs. the EF caps' three possibilities, requiring a bit more care when installing the RF mount cap.
+RF lens mount and camera body caps fit EF models, but the RF bayonet mount tab positions preclude EF camera body and lens mount caps from mounting on R-Series cameras and RF lenses.
 If moving to the RF lens system, consider adding some spare body and lens mount caps to your kit.

 RF front lens caps, as shown above beside a pair of RF lens mount caps, remain unchanged from current EF front caps that were very nicely modernized not to so long ago.